Skip to content

 # Send at least 1 ETH to your owner address: 0xYourOwnerAddress

-# For Hedera
+# For Arbitrum

 1. Initialize Contracts: Run the initialization command to set up the smart contracts: